somnadh/Python-OOPS/README.md

 Inheritance: When one object acquires all the properties and behaviors of a parent object, it is known as inheritance.
 It provides code reusability.
 It is used to achieve runtime polymorphism.
 Example: child can acquire properties of their parents

 Polymorphism If one task is performed in different ways, it is known as polymorphism.
-Example:One person can behave in different ways based on situations.
+Example:One person can behave in different ways based on situations.method overloading is not supported in python but we can achive it

 Abstraction: Hiding internal details and showing functionality is known as abstraction.
 For example phone call, we don't know the internal processing.In Java, we use abstract class and interface to achieve abstraction.